kelexel/rstream/README.md

 ======

 To use rstream YOU MUST MANUALY CREATE an ~rstream/etc/rstream.conf file.
-Here is a default template:
+Here is a default ~rstream/etc/rstream.conf template for -proxy mode:

 ```bash
 ### crtmpd related